koonwen/The-C-Programming-Language-Exercises/README.md

 5. **Arithmetic operators**: include {+,-,/,*,%} associate left to right.
 Integer division truncates fractional part and modulus cannot be applied to float or double.
 6. **Relational and Logical operators** - relational include { <, <=, >, >= } AND equality operators { ==, != } however the former has higher precedence than the latter.
 Arithmetic operators have higher precedence over relational operators.
 Logical operators include {&&, ||}.
 Expressions connected by logical operators also evaluate left to right and stop as soon as truth or falsehood is determined.
 Arithmetic and relational operators have higher precendence over logical operators and && is higher than ||. unary ! negation operator can also come in useful at times.
 7. **Type conversions** - when an operator encounters with operands with different types.
 Type conversion can occer where the general rule is that narrow types are converted to match the wider type. _(Read notes "Type Conversions" & "2's Complement System")_
-8. **Increment and Decrement Operators** - prefix/postfix { ++/-- } operate on variables incrementing or decrementing before/after the expression is evaluated.
+8. **Increment and Decrement Operators** - prefix/postfix { ++/-- } operate on variables incrementing or decrementing before/after the value is used.
 9. **Bitwise operators** - inlclude { &, |, ^, <<, >>, ~ }
 10. **Assignment Operators and Expressions** - in most progrmaming languages the `=` is the assignment operator instead of equality.
 Most binary operators including { +, -, *, /, %, <<, >>, &, ^, | } can be combined with the assignment operator to shorten code.
 11. **Conditional Expressions** - These are typically `if else` statements, however we can also shorten it to be more succinct if appropriate using a ternary " expr ? expr : expr" statement